 Women in Men's Jobs - 1942

-Inspired by a newspaper photo from 1942.
-During WWII women did essential jobs like this machinist to keep factories running.
-When the war was over, the women went home and the men got the jobs (with a higher pay.)
+During WWII women did essential jobs to keep factories running.
+When the war was over, the women went home and the men got the jobs (with higher pay.)
 This machinist sports an ERA button.
-The Equal Rights Amendment was introduced in 1923 and has yet to be ratified to make it an amendment.
-I hope it is ratified in my lifetime.
+Introduced in 1923, the Equal Rights Amendment is still not ratified.
+I hope it becomes part of the US Constitution in my lifetime.
+Inspired by a historical photo from the collection of the Neville Public Museum of Brown County.
 Acrylics on procion-dyed canvas.
 30"H x 28"W. available

 Sometimes it is mesmerizing.
 The depth, the colors, the shine!
 It catches the eyes.
 30"H x 28"W. Acrylics on procion-dyed canvas, Part of the "Groundscape" series.